 As you can see from these words of Isaiah, the Old Testament scriptures speak in no uncertain terms about the future glorious and literal reign of Messiah on Earth.
-The Jewish people were, and still are, correctly anticipating it.
+Many, many Jewish people were, and still are, correct in anticipating it.

 Then I saw an angel coming down from heaven, having the key to the bottomless pit and a great chain in his hand.
 He laid hold of the dragon, that serpent of old, who is the Devil and Satan, and bound him for a thousand years; and he cast him into the bottomless pit, and shut him up, and set a seal on him, so that he should deceive the nations no more till the thousand years were finished.
 But after these things he must be released for a little while.

-Following the battle of Armageddon, Christ will literally set foot on the Mount of Olives.
+Following the battle of Armageddon, Christ will literally set foot once again on the Mount of Olives.
 And, as he touches down there, he will cause huge topographical changes to the entire area.
-Then, he will proceed on into Jerusalem through the Eastern Gate and proceed on up to the temple.
+Then, he will proceed on into Jerusalem through the Eastern Gate and on up to the temple.
 There, he will remain to govern and reign over all the Earth for one thousand years.
-As you have it in Zechariah 14:34,
+As you have it in Zechariah 14:3-4,

 Then shall the Lord go forth, and fight against those nations, as when he fought in the day of battle.
 And his feet shall stand in that day upon the mount of Olives, which is before Jerusalem on the east, and the Mount of Olives shall cleave in the midst thereof toward the east and toward the west, and there shall be a very great valley; and the half of the mountain shall remove toward the north, and half of it toward the south.
 (KJV)

-After that, Christ's next order of business will be to remove Satan from the earth and confine him to the Abyss for a thousand years.
+Afterwards, Christ's next order of business will be to remove Satan from the earth and confine him to the Abyss for a thousand years.
 Back in chapter 12, you will remember that Satan was tossed out of Heaven and restricted to the earth at the beginning of the Great Tribulation.
 You will also remember from that passage that it was Michael the archangel and the other good angels of God who bodily expelled Satan and his demons from Heaven.
-I strongly suspect that the angel we find here ... the angel with a great chain ... is Michael as well.
-My, how Satan will hate that, aye!?
+I strongly suspect that the angel we see here ... the angel with a great chain ... is Michael as well.
+How Satan will hate that, aye!?
 Satan’s demons will also be confined to the Abyss during the Millennium.
 Isaiah supplies us with that information.